mika-n/NGPCarMenu/ReadMe.md

 This plugin has been tested by NGPCarMenu author with these magnificent RBR plugins/tools and the plugin works great with those.
 In fact, this plugin should be compatible with any plugin because the plugin doesn't change how the RBR game handles racing and the actual car models.

-Users have reported that the customized "Select Car" menu works also with following plugins (I can confirm this):
+The customized "Select Car" menu works also with RBR_RX plugin and NGPCarMenu shows a scrolling stage menu list in RBR_RX "Tracks" menu list:
-- RX RBR plugin and BTB tracks. (author: black f./jharron).
+- RBR_RX plugin and BTB tracks. (author: black f./jharron).
   - ["Speedy Cereals" (Vauhtimurot in Finnish) info page for RX plugin and BTB tracks](https://vauhtimurot.blogspot.com/p/installing-btb-stages.html)
   - ["Another info page about RBR_RX"](https://www.racedepartment.com/threads/virtualmotorsports-rally-finland-rx-track-archive.35080/)
-  - These are not "The official" home pages of RX plugin.
-Is there even one for RBR_RX plugin?
+  - These are not "The official" home pages of RX plugin, but probably the best places for RBR_RX information.

 NGPCarMenu.
 Copyright (c) 2020 by MIKA-N. All rights reserved.
 See LicenseText.txt file for more information (don't worry, this is published free of charge but use at your own risk).